Powers Of Attorney Are An Essential Component Of An Estate Plan

 Most people go through a period of incapacity before they die.
 As a result, your estate plan needs to prepare for that contingency.
 One of the ways you can do this is complete a power of attorney designation.

 At the Blacha Law Office, we draft powers of attorney, advance directives and other estate planning documents for clients in Naperville, Joliet and the surrounding areas.
-We offer a free initial consultation to discuss how a power of attorney can protect your family members if you are unable to manage your affairs due to a health condition such as a coma, Alzheimer’s or dementia.
+We offer a free consultation to discuss how a power of attorney can protect your family members if you are unable to manage your affairs due to a health condition such as a coma, Alzheimer’s or dementia.

 Why You Need A Power Of Attorney